 Activities and Attractions

-Lincoln Park, just north of the ferry terminal, claims to be Seattle’s most ‘multipurpose’ parks, boasting amenities like hiking trails, bike trails, boat launch, wading pool, heated outdoor saltwater pool, ball fields, and picnic sites.
+Lincoln Park, just north of the ferry terminal, claims to be Seattle’s most ‘multipurpose’ park, boasting amenities like hiking trails, bike trails, boat launch, wading pool, heated outdoor saltwater pool, ball fields, and picnic sites.
 Oh yeah, and horseshoe pits, play equipment, a sweet view, and a p-patch.
 Phew!
 I guess they weren’t exaggerating!

 There isn’t any major business district here, but there are a few noteworthy restaurants: try out Birds on a Wire Espresso, the funky neighborhood coffee shop, Endolyne Joe’s for their ‘tour of the Americas’ menu that rotates every season, or The Original Bakery for a donut that would rival any of the more famous shops in Seattle.